rosaliahernandez/FreeCodeCampPythonCourse/README.md

 print(str(my_num) + " is my favorite number")
 ```
 Math functions can give you information about numbers or perform operations.
-The ABS function gives you the absolute number of a value
+The ABS function gives you the absolute number of a value.
+The following retunrs 5
 ```
-my_num = -5 #Returns 5
+my_num = -5
 print(abs(my_num))
 ```
 The POW function allows numbers to have an exponent.
-This functions requires two numbers, one as a base and the other is the power
+This functions requires two numbers, one as a base and the other is the power.
+The following returns 9
 ```
-print(pow(3, 2))  # Return 9
+print(pow(3, 2))
 ```
-The Max and Min functions can help you determine which number is either the largest or smallest
+The Max and Min functions can help you determine which number is either the largest or smallest.
+The following returns 6 for the first line and 4 for the second.
 ```
-print(max(6, 4))  # Return 6
+print(max(6, 4))
-print(min(6, 4))  # Return 4
+print(min(6, 4))
 ```
-Additionally, Python allows you to round numbers by using "round"
+Additionally, Python allows you to round numbers by using "round".
+The following returns 3.
 ```
-print(round(3.3)) # Return 3
+print(round(3.3))
 ```
 You can obtain additional functions through Python's library using the following line
 ```
 from math import *
 ```
-Some of those functions include floor and ceil which rounds the number down or up
+Some of those functions include floor and ceil which rounds the number down or up. the following returns 3 for the first line and 4 for the second.
 ```
 from math import *
-print(floor(3.7))  # Return 3
+print(floor(3.7))
-print(ceil(3.7))   # Return 4
+print(ceil(3.7))
 ```
-To find the square root of a number, use the following line
+To find the square root of a number, use  SQRT.
+The following line  returns 4.
 ```
 from math import *
-print(sqrt(16)) # Return 4
+print(sqrt(16))
 ```
 # Getting Input From Users